talkingstove/react-redux-aboutus/README.md

 To run locally:

-run `npm install` from root folder cd to "server" and run `node index.js`
+run `npm install` from root folder

+cd to "server" and run `node index.js`

-site is now avaiable on http://localhost:4222
+site is now available on http://localhost:4222

 To make changes: